Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 1. Made new VPC and name it because if you have couple different VPC, it can be confusing.
 *<a href="Asset/Step1.png">(View Screenshot for Step 1)</a>*

 2. Create subnet (the option is on the left bar on the VPC).
-Choose the previously made VPC and created 4 subnet with at least two different region.
-Choosing all four different region will not allow the database to be made.
+Choose the previously made VPC and created 4 subnet with at least two different Availablity Zones.
+Choosing all four different Availability Zones will not allow the database to be made.
 *<a href="Asset/Step2.png">(View Screenshot for Step 2)</a>*

 3. Create 2 route table, public and private.
-Associare public subnet with IGW and private subnet with NAT.
+Associate public subnet with IGW and private subnet with NAT.
 *<a href="Asset/Step3.png">(View Screenshot for Step 3)</a>*

 4. Created one SG for EC2 and one for RDS.
 Security groups = firewalls.
 (I used Ubuntu because it's most common.)